jzombie/rust-line-ending/README.md

 ## Usage

-### Instantiate for Current Platform
+### Detect for Current Platform

-Line endings can be auto detected for the current platform.
+Line endings can be auto-detected for the current platform.

 ```rust
 use line_ending::LineEnding;